fluffywaffles/Project-J/README.txt

-This is the official git repository for our version of Bomberman.
+Welcome to our Bomberman!
 Vish.